vuejs/vuefire/README.md

 ## Status

-- VueFire is currently stable
+- VueFire and Nuxt VueFire are both currently stable
-- Nuxt VueFire is in _Preview_

 ## Roadmap